prixladi/class-names/README.md

 ## Examples

-In each example you can see equivalent notations using builder and merge patterns
+In each example, you can see equivalent notations using the builder and merge patterns

 ### Strings and (string, bool) tuples

 Probably most of the use cases out there.
-Every use case written using just strings and (string, bool) tuples.
-Other object just provide some convinience advantages in some cases.
+Every use case is written using just strings and (string, bool) tuples.
+Other objects just provide some convenience advantages in some cases.

 1) Builder